-Using the bottom part of your left palm, apply pressure, spread the sushi rice horizontally
+Using the bottom part of your left palm, apply pressure to spread the sushi rice horizontally.

-With your right hand, making a “U” shape, guide the sushi rice so that it covers the top half to 2/3 of the nori
+With your right hand, create a "U" shape to guide the sushi rice, covering the top half to

-Using fingertips, apply the pressure, spread the rice leaving 1/8 inch /3mm left, right and bottom edge
+Using your fingertips, apply pressure to spread the rice, leaving a 1/8 inch/3mm space on the left, suitable, and bottom edges.

-Life up the nori and place Makisu underneath.
+Lift the nori and place the sushi rolling mat (makisu) underneath.

-Roll - Pick up the bottom part of Makisu, seal the roll by placing the bottom edge against the top end of the sushi rice
+Roll the hosomaki by picking up the bottom part of the mat and placing the bottom edge against the top end of the sushi rice.

-Life up makisu halfway, roll forward the entire roll 90 degrees, so the seam will be at the bottom
+Lift the makisu halfway and roll the entire hosomaki forward 90 degrees, so the seam is at the bottom.